15 Romance Heroes With Glasses Who Will Make You Swoon

 Book of the Month

-Pick up the She Reads Romance Books Book Club March 2026 Book of the Month, And the Crowd Went Wild by Susan Elizabeth Phillips, then join me on Zoom for the Book Club discussion and our Author Q&A chat with Susan.
+Pick up the She Reads Romance Books Book Club May 2026 Book of the Month, Still Into You by Erin Connor, then join me on Zoom for the Book Club discussion and our Author Q&A chat with Erin.

 Two Wrongs Make a Right